 Compulsive paw licking due to stress or boredom is still a concerning behavior that should be addressed.
 Try alleviating boredom with more walks, puzzle toys proven to stimulate, or a Kong filled with his favorite treats (peanut butter works wonders) – whatever it takes to distract him from his paws.
 If the behavior doesn’t subside, it’s time to consult a good animal behaviorist to help your furry family member.

-Now that you know the possible causes behind your dog’s need to lick their paws, it’s time to discuss the ways to limit this behavior.
+Now that you know the possible causes behind your dog’s need to lick its paws, it’s time to discuss the ways to limit this behavior.
 Here are some of the best, vet-recommended methods to reduce or eliminate paw licking:

 Address the root cause behind your dog’s paw licking.
-This means checking for fleas, skin irritation or infection, regularly observing the length of his nails, and searching for any other possible discomfort on their paws.
+This means checking for fleas, skin irritation, or infection, regularly observing the length of his nails, and searching for any other possible discomfort on their paws.
 Of course, a visit to the vet is crucial.

 Try to deter your dog from the behavior when possible.
 This includes distracting them with their favorite toy, offering them a mentally stimulating puzzle, or engaging them in any other activity to distract from the harmful behavior.